alanjvano/cube-3x3/README.md

 # cube-3x3

-The purpose of this project is to develop an algorithm to manipulate and solve a 3x3 Rubiks cube as quickly and efficiently as possible.
+The purpose of this project is to develop an algorithm to manipulate and solve a 3x3 Rubiks cube as quickly and efficiently as possible using javascript.
-To easily represent the cube, p5 is being used.
+The p5.js library is being used to display the cube.

+## Project Plan:
+### 1. Implement basic framework.
+	* create cube as an object
+	* permutate cube given input
+	* represent cube in two dimensions
+	* check state of cube
+	* reset cube
+	* scramble cube
+	* setup html site with inputs, outputs, formatting
+### 2. Solve cube using simple method.
+	* efficiency and speed not goal here
+	* given any random scramble, find permuation sequence which will return cube to solved state
+### 3. Optimize solving method
+	* modify basic case to emulate Friedrich's Method (CFOP)
+	* maybe implement Reduction Method
+	* maybe implement Petrus Method
+### 4. Implement 3D representation of cube.

 ## Basic Framework: